joone/MSEdgeExplainers/DelayedMessages/explainer.md

 In this timeline, messages \#1, \#2, and \#3 are handled promptly because their simulated tasks (50ms) complete within the 60ms interval at which messages are sent.

 However, message \#4's task is instructed to run for 120ms.
 While it's processing, message \#5 (sent 60ms after message \#4 was sent) arrives at the worker.
-Message \#5 must wait in the worker's message queue until message \#4 completes.
+Message \#5 must wait in the worker's task queue until message \#4 completes.
 This results in message \#5 experiencing a significant delay (approximately 60ms) before its handler can even begin.

 Manually instrumenting code with `performance.now()` and `event.timeStamp` can help identify the root cause of delays as shown.
 However, in complex real-world applications, precisely identifying which long task caused a specific message delay, or distinguishing between delay caused by a preceding long task versus a message's own long handler, is very challenging without comprehensive, dedicated monitoring.
 This API aims to simplify such diagnoses.

-## Case 2: Message Queue Congestion
+## Case 2: Task Queue Congestion

 Another challenge is when the target context's task queue becomes overloaded with many short tasks.
 On the main thread, this often happens when the queue is saturated with high-priority tasks like user interaction and network handling, alongside internal system overhead tasks for navigation, loading, and rendering.
 In web workers, congestion occurs when a large number of messages are posted in a short period.
 In both cases, tasks or messages arrive faster than they can be processed, creating a backlog that delays subsequent messages, including those that may be time-sensitive.
 Although each individual task is not a long task, their combined accumulation causes queue congestion that effectively acts like a single disruptive long task.

- This example demonstrates how message queues in Web Workers can become congested when tasks take longer to process than the rate at which messages are sent.
+ This example demonstrates how task queues in Web Workers can become congested when tasks take longer to process than the rate at which messages are sent.
 It sends delete tasks every 30ms, then a read task, measuring queue wait times to show the congestion effect.

 [Link to live example](https://joone.github.io/web/explainers/delayed_messages/congested/)